josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 And so on. (_Markdown files do require a small bit of extra config, but yes, you can have Markdown files as pages, or just import Markdown to inject into pages or components._)

+You can even have _dynamic_ routes.
+For example, `/blog/[post].svelte` would be a single component that would render _any_ `/blog/*` slug.
+You can read more about [SvelteKit Pages here](https://kit.svelte.dev/docs#routing-pages).

 The _really_ magical part, though, is that you can have server-side routes, too.

-For example: if you want your app to have a `/posts` endpoint that returns JSON, you just create `src/routes/posts.json.js` (or `.ts`).
+For example: if you want your app to have a `/posts` endpoint that returns JSON, you just create `src/routes/posts.json.js`.
 This will become a `/posts.json` route in the finished application.

-From there, you just define a `get()` JavaScript function that retrieves the desired data and returns it in the form of JSON (along with a status code).
+From there, you just define a `get()` function that retrieves the desired data and returns it (along with a status code).
 This is made easier by the fact that SvelteKit has top-level `await` and `fetch` available by default.

 Your app can of course query its own internal routes, so you can just have one `/posts` endpoint, for example, that's used by multiple pages and components.